 6.2 Impacts should be discussed along with the mitigation/management measures for the construction and operation phase, respectively.
 It is not possible to quantify each impact, however, to understand the relative severity of each impact and effectiveness of mitigation and management measures, the matrix method based on Leopold et al. (1971), which quantifies each impact linked to a particular project activity based on its magnitude and significance should be adopted.

-6.3 Magnitude is rated on a scale from 1-5 (min to max) and significance from - 2 to 2 (beneficial to detrimental; with zero value for insignificant impact).
+6.3 Magnitude is rated on a scale from 1 to 5 (Min to Max) and significance from - 2 to 2 (beneficial to detrimental; with zero value for insignificant impact).
 A product of magnitude and significance is the final rating for that particular activity’s impact on the corresponding environmental component.
 The lower the value, the lesser the impact and a negative value will indicate a beneficial impact.
-Exercise should be done for two conditions viz.
+Exercise should be done for two conditions namely:

 without mitigation and management measures; and